-This verbiage will be added to the Admin Code when a State Plan Amendment (SPA) is approved which will be submitted by January 1, 2017, 2.
-Prevocational Services -Prevocational Services provide learning and work experiences, including volunteer work, where the individual can develop general, non-job-task specific strengths and skills that contribute to employment in paid employment in integrated community settings.
-Services are expected to occur over a defined period of time with specific outcomes to be achieved as determined by the individual.
-Prevocational Services should enable each individual to attain the highest level of work in an integrated setting with the job matched to the individual's interests, strengths, priorities, abilities, and capabilities, while following applicable federal wage guidelines.
-Prevocational Services include activities that are not directed at teaching job specific skills but at underlying habilitative goals such as attention span, motor skills, and interpersonal relations that are associated with building skills necessary to perform work and optimally perform in competitive, integrated employment.
-The distinction between vocational and Prevocational Services is that Prevocational Services, regardless of setting, are developed for the purpose of furthering habilitation goals that will lead to greater job opportunities.
+2 P ( 10 2.
+Prevocational Services defined by the Division of This verbiage will be added to the Admin Medicaid as services to Code when a State Plan Amendment prepare a beneficiary for (SPA) is approved which will be paid employment.
+Services submitted by January 1, 2017, address underlying 2.
+Prevocational Services - habilitative goals which are Prevocational Services provide learning associated with performing and work experiences, including compensated work. volunteer work, where the individual can Services include, but are develop general, non-job-task specific not limited to, teaching strengths and skills that contribute to concepts such as employment in paid employment in compliance, attendance, integrated community settings.
+Services task completion, problem are expected to occur over a defined solving and safety.
+Services period of time with specific outcomes to are not job task oriented but be achieved as determined by the instead are aimed at a individual.
+Prevocational Services generalized result. should enable each individual to attain Prevocational Services: the highest level of work in an integrated a) Must be included in the setting with the job matched to the beneficiary's Plan of individual's interests, strengths, Services and Supports and priorities, abilities, and capabilities, be directed towards while following applicable federal wage habilitative objectives and guidelines.
+Prevocational not explicit employment Services include activities that are not objectives. directed at teaching job specific skills b) Providers are not but at underlying habilitative goals such required to provide meals as attention span, motor skills, and but must have procedures interpersonal relations that are to ensure food/drink is associated with building skills necessary available for beneficiaries, to perform work and optimally perform if necessary. in competitive, integrated employment. c) May include personal The distinction between vocational and care/assistance as a Prevocational Services is that component but it cannot Prevocational Services, regardless of comprise the entirety of the setting, are developed for the purpose of service.
+Beneficiaries furthering habilitation goals that will cannot be denied lead to greater job opportunities.
+Prevocational Services icaa io greaier joo opporiunines. because they require assistance from staff with toileting and/or personal hygiene. d) Ronoficiarias must be d) Beneficiaries must be compensated in accordance